Masked Julie

 Water Quality: Requires Tanganyika "Liquid rock" chemistry.
 Stable values with Ph 8.5 and high KH.
 Soft or acidic water dehydrates it osmotically killing it.
 Intolerant to nitrate accumulation.

-Aquarium Reproduction: Discreet.
+Aquarium Breeding: Discreet.
 The female glues small clusters of 20-30 eggs on the smooth ceiling of a giant shell or a slate crevice.
 Both parents stand guard; they tolerate fry from previous broods (Colony).

 Risks and Diseases: Deadly agoraphobia.
 In bare, illuminated tanks with sparse and low stones, transcriptus go into perennial panic (refusal of food), losing color until they die from stress.